Introduction to Multitenancy Using Domains

 - Host Limit

-The number of hosts a Firepower Management Center can monitor, and therefore store in network maps, depends on its model.
+The number of hosts a FMC can monitor, and therefore store in network maps, depends on its model.
 In a multidomain deployment, leaf domains share the available pool of monitored hosts, but have separate network maps.

 To ensure that each leaf domain can populate its network map, you can set host limits at each subdomain level.
 If you set a domain's host limit to 0, the domain shares in the general pool.